MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/use-system-center-advisor.md

 # Monitor cloud fabric using System Center Advisor

-This article provides an overview of using system center advisor to proactively monitor cloud fabric.

 System Center Advisor is an online service that analyzes installations of Microsoft server software and covers fabric components.
 With the latest version of Advisor, you can now view Advisor alerts in the Operations Manager Operations console.